dragoonDorise/pegasus-rp2-metadata/README.md

 4 Open Pegasus Frontend with Mouse mode off, press B, go to Settings, Gaming -> Set game directories.. and add every single metadata.pegasus.txt there is in every rom folder.
 Press B again so Pegasus can scrap the rom names

-5 Download Media from here - PENDING or use [Skraper](http://skraper.net), select this types of media when scrapping:
+5 Download Media from here - (still uploading) or use [Skraper](http://skraper.net), selecting this types of media when scrapping:

 - screenshot
 - fanart